openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 source ziti-cli-functions.sh; expressInstall newfolder
 ```

-> [!Warning]
-> If you run this command twice in the same shell you'll see a message warning you that you've already
-> run the command.
-It will look like this:
-> ```bash
-> --- It looks like you've run an express install in this shell already. ---
-> --- Please execute unsetZitiEnv to clear any variables already set.    ---
-> ```
->
-> To clear this warning - as shown simply run `unsetZitiEnv`

 ## Sourcing the Env File

 In the case you close your shell and you want to get the same environment variables back into your shell, you can just